ignaigna/Simpsons-Hit-Run/README.md

 - **Purpose:** Enhancement, preservation, and research.
 - **Use of Copyrighted Material:** Assets and source code are used strictly for modifications and improvements.
 - **No Commercial Intent:** This project is not sold, monetized, or distributed for profit.
 Donations are not accepted.
+- **End-User Restrictions: (YOU)** You are not permitted to sell or commercially distribute this project in any form.
+Anyone attempting to do so will be blocked.

 ## Development Temporarily Paused